iamclint/Zeal/README.md

 - Toggle nameplate for self on/off
 - Toggle nameplate for self as X on/off
 - Toggle nameplate for raid pets and your pet on/off
-- Toggle nameplate choices that are shown at character selection screen on and off
+- Toggle nameplate choices that are shown at character selection screen on/off
-- Toggle target nameplate color on and off
+- Toggle target nameplate color on/off
-- Toggle target nameplate marker on and off
+- Toggle target nameplate marker on/off
-- Toggle target nameplate health on and off
+- Toggle target nameplate health on/off
+- Toggle ability to click through self on/off
+- Toggle ability to click through my pet on/off
 ___
 ### UI
 - **Gauge EqType's**